charlesvill/ObsidianVault/ObsidianVault/CS50/C.md

 read: ` fread(data, size, number, inptr);`
 	- data is where you'll be storing the chunks of data you're reading from the file
 	- size
+What is bitwise arithmetic?
+	applying operations to manipulate bits of binary numbers. used in this case to check if the last byte starts with 0xe... there are 16 possibe choices after the e
+		- bitwise And (&):